 Describe the connection between education and the strength of young women around the world.
 Does this help you view your own educational experience differently?

-Do you feel that girls in your school are empowered?
+Do you feel that young women in your school are empowered?
 How so?
 How do you think you can contribute to international girls’ rights?